ISCHEMIC STROKE / ETIOLOGY

 - peripheral ischemia (acrocyanosis, livedo reticularis, limb pain)

-- hemorrhagic manifestations (especially mucosal and cutaneous petechiae) due to the interaction with platelets and pathological binding of coagulation factors with immunoglobulin molecules)
+- hemorrhagic manifestations (especially mucosal and cutaneous petechiae) due to interaction with platelets and pathological binding of coagulation factors with immunoglobulin molecules)

 - general symptoms